aycoool/QA_ASSIGNMENT/README.md

  c) Generation of XML file ofr response Message.

-# STEP-BY-STEP OF THE APPLICATION RUN
+# STEP-BY-STEP OF THE APPLICATION RUN USING THE qa-assignment1.jar

   To execute the developed applcation the below steps needs to be followed: